gbif/hp-swissnatcoll/en/terms.md

 The Providers must be collaborators within a Swiss institution and the first person to be registered within the institution is registered by the DAGI Administrator.
 The Providers agree to comply with all applicable laws and regulations while using the DAGI and cannot engage on illegal or unauthorized activities related to the infrastructure or the Data inside the system.
 The DAGI Administrator reserves the right to terminate or suspend access for any Provider who violates these Terms or engages in unlawful behaviour.

 Providers must open an account with DAGI to access the functions.
 They are responsible for the accuracy of their personal data and for all the activities that take place via their account.
 Providers have one of the two roles in DAGI, described below.
 However, it is also possible for a provider to take on both roles.
-When the provider registers, the DAGI administrator assigns a personal login to the first person registered at a particular institution..
+When the provider registers, the DAGI administrator assigns a personal login to the first person registered at a particular institution.
 Depending on the role of the Provider, the rights for various actions vary, but each action always falls within the jurisdiction of the institution to which the provider belongs.
 The two possible roles and respective rights are:
 - _Collection Administrator_, who can visualise, add and edit the Datasets, publish Records in a Dataset, as well as add, edit and remove Data Digitizers and Collection Administrators of their own institution.
 - _Data Digitizer_, who can visualise the Datasets, as well as import, map, encode, and export Records in a Dataset.